ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the button has just been touched down.

-The IsApplicationMenuTouchedDownOnIndex method is used to determine if the controller button has just been touched down.
+The IsButtonOneTouchedDownOnIndex method is used to determine if the controller button has just been touched down.

 #### IsButtonOneTouchedUpOnIndex/1